rafaelmata357/Data-Science-Udacity/dog breed classifier/README.md

 But categorizing and assigning labels to image is not a simple task for computers, with the advance in Artificial Intelligence, machine learning and image datasets available, now is possible to achive acceptable results in image classification.

-As part of the final capstone project for [Data Science Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd0259) from Udacity,  different kind of computing vision algorithms will be used to classify human and dog images and try to predict the dog breed, different datasets with images containing dog breeds and human faces are used to train, validate and test different Convolutional Neural Networks models using supervised learning with the keras framework.
+As part of the final capstone project for [Data Science Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd0259) from Udacity,  different kind of computing vision algorithms will be used to classify human and dog images and try to predict the dog breed, different datasets with images containing dog and human faces are used to train, validate and test different Convolutional Neural Networks models using supervised learning with the keras framework.

-As a final product a web app is deployed putting together a series of models to perform different tasks.
+As a final product a **web app** is deployed putting together a series of models to perform different tasks.

 ## Problem statement

-The problem to be solved is image classification, we need to classify an image in three categories: dogs, humans and others, If a dog is detected in the image, an estimate of the dog's breed must be provided.
-If a human is detected also an estimate of the dog breed that is most resembling, if neither is detected in the image, an output message that indicates an error must be shown.
+The problem to be solved is image classification, we need to classify an image in three categories: dogs, humans and others, If a dog is detected in the image an estimate of the dog breed must be provided.
+If a human is detected also an estimate must be given with the most resembling dog, if neither is detected in the image an output message that indicates an error must be shown.

 The project is divided in different steps: